-War II era," when the government took temporary possession of many properties incident to wartime necessity.
+Even as this Court's regulatory takings has evolved, the Court's iurisprudence physical takings jurisprudence has remained largely unchanged.
+Compare Tahoe-Sierra Pres.
+Council, Inc., 535 U.S. at 322 with Brown, 538 U.S. at 233.
+The principle that even takings "temporary in duration" are compensable was "solidly established in the World War II era," when the government took temporary possession of many properties incident to wartime necessity.
 See Arkansas Game and Fish Comm'n, 568 U.S. at 33 (collecting cases).
 Since then, the Court has continued to zealously protect private property owners against physical invasions of their property by the government.
 See Horne, 576 U.S. at 362 (the government's physical taking of raisins was unlike a regulatory limit on production of raisins because "[t]he Constitution . . . is concerned with means as well as ends," and a physical invasion always constitutes a per se taking).
-In our system of constitutional governance, it has long been recognized that "if the property of an individual, fairly and honestly acquired, may be seized without compensation[,]" then "[i]t may well be doubted whether the nature of society and of government ... prescribe[s] [any] limits to the legislative power."
+In our system of constitutional governance, it has long been recognized that "if the property of an individual, fairly and honestly acquired, may be seized without compensation[,]" then "[i]t may well be doubted the nature of society whether government . . . prescribe[s] [any] limits to the legislative power."
 Fletcher v.
 Peck, 10 U.S. (6 Cranch) 87, 135 (1810).

 Exclusivity is the defining element that renders property "private" in the first instance.
 See Int'l News Serv. v.
-Associated Press, 248 U.S. 215, 250 (1918) (Brandeis, J., dissenting) ("An essential element of individual property is the legal right to exclude others from enjoying it."); RICHARD A. EPSTEIN, TAKINGS: PRIVATE PROPERTY AND THE POWER OF EMINENT DOMAIN 65 (1985) ("[T]he idea of property embraces the absolute right to exclude.").
+Associated Press, 248 U.S. 215, 250 (1918) (Brandeis, J., dissenting) ("An essential element of individual property is the legal right to exclude others from enjoying it."); RICHARD A. EPSTEIN, TAKINGS: PRIVATE PROPERTY AND THE POWER OF EMINENT DOMAIN 65 (1985) ("[T]he idea of property embraces the absolute right to exclude."); James Madison, Property, in 14 The Papers of James Madison 266- 68 (William T. Hutchinson et al., ed.
+1983) ("This term in its particular application means 'that dominion which one man claims and exercises over the external things of the world, in exclusion of every other individual.").
 As the Federal Circuit succinctly stated in Hendler: